Last updated on September 13th, 2021 at 10:05 am

 I recommend these Tri-Lynx leveling blocks, available for purchase on Amazon.
 You can buy as many as you need, depending on how many tires your rig has.
 It will take some trial and error if you are learning how to use these for the first time, but they are worth it!

-If your travel trailer shakes while you are parked, you may wish to consider rearranging your interior and the cargo stored inside of your RV.
+If your travel trailer shakes while you are parked, you may wish to consider rearranging your interior and the cargo stored inside your RV.
 Having all of the weight toward the back of your RV may not help, no matter how level your tongue jack says your rig is.

 While having all of the weight on your tongue jack is a smart idea while you are towing, it may be a different story while you are parked.
-Plus, keeping cargo evenly distributed from left to right inside of your rig can make a huge difference too.
+Plus, keeping cargo evenly distributed from left to right inside your rig can make a huge difference too.

-Refill Your Tires
+Refill The Tires

 Given that your travel trailer rests on tires almost exclusively, it is important to keep them properly aired up.
-It can be stressful to find a location that has air and is also RV friendly while on the road, but keep truck stops in mind.
+It can be stressful to find a location that has air and is also RV-friendly while on the road, but keep truck stops in mind.
 These locations can often accommodate RVs.

 My Travel Trailer Shakes When I Drive…What Do I Do?